- Introduction

 Introduction

+GraphQL entities play a vital role in Graphweaver.
 They are responsible for defining the data schema and handling data operations in GraphQL APIs.

-Overview of GraphQL Entities and Resolvers
+Overview of GraphQL Entities

 In GraphQL, entities represent the objects or data types in your system.
 They define the fields and relationships that can be queried and mutated.

-GraphWeaver simplifies the creation and integration of entities and resolvers by providing a set of tools and abstractions.
+GraphWeaver simplifies the creation and integration of entities by providing a set of tools and abstractions.
 It allows you to define entities for different data providers, such as databases (MySQL, PostgreSQL) and external services (REST, Xero).
 You can connect these entities to the GraphQL layer and map data sources to GraphQL attributes.

 Creating Data Provider Entities